drupol/not-a-number.io/content/posts/dev/2022-01-01-happy-new-year.md

 ### Random stuff

-I was working with Symfony "*the other day*" and I noticed that the Symfony container was not creating aliases for services having interface(s).
+*The other day* while working with Symfony, I noticed that the Symfony container was not creating aliases for services having interface(s).

-At first sight, it seems logic.
+That is indeed the default behavior and at first sight, it seems logic.
 We don't want to have the container full of aliases that we won't never use.
-However, I like the idea of having aliases of my services so I could inject them based on the parameter name everywhere without effort.
+However, I like the idea of having aliases of my services so I could inject them based on the parameter name, everywhere and without effort.

 I was so curious that I opened [a proposal on Symfony][58] and created a proof of concept bundle [loophp/service-alias-autoregister-bundle][60].
 The thread